 Southern Nell’s Gracious Living uses affiliate links.
 Read more HERE.sd

 I encourage you to check out this recent post where I used Lacquer Spray Paint: Spray Paint a Ginger Jar.
 Spray paint was also used in this DIY: Marble Shelving Unit ~ Budget Friendly and Easy DIY Makeover.

 Lacquered Furniture DIY

-Simple Steps to a Beautiful Lacquered Furniture Piece:
+Six Simple Steps to a Lacquered Furniture Piece:

 - Thoroughly clean your piece.
 I used “holy cow” degreaser.

-- Lightly sand the piece with a high grit sandpaper- I used 400 grit
+- Lightly sand the piece with a medium grit sandpaper- I used 80 grit

-- IF NECESSARY – as with my cheetah chair – tape off the area you with to keep paint free.
-(I’ve covered that in detail later in this post.)
+- IF NECESSARY tape off the area you wish to keep paint free.

 - Begin with a light coat of Lacquer or High Gloss Spray Paint – FOLLOW the DIRECTIONS on the SPRAY can.
 They can differ depending on the brand.
 TYPICALLY, I keep the nozzle about 5-6 inches from the item and apply dusting type strokes.
 NOTE: 2-3 Light coats (with light sanding between) will give you the best outcome.
 IF you get a run, wait for the paint to dry and lightly sand it away.
 DON’T try to correct it while wet.
 WAITING TIME IS between 24-48 hours depending on the brand.
 DON’T TRY to Rush the time between coats.